 Administration operating model

-Understand how DALP separates organisation administration, invitations, platform permissions, API keys, webhooks, providers, security settings, and operator wallets.
+Understand how DALP separates organisation administration, invitations, platform permissions, API keys, webhooks, providers, data feeds, security settings, and operator wallets.

-Use this page when you need to decide which administration surface to use before changing users, credentials, providers, webhooks, security settings, or platform wallets.
+Use this page to choose the right administration surface before you change users, credentials, providers, webhooks, security settings, or platform wallets.

-DALP administration is split across organisation membership, invitations, platform permissions, personal API access, outbound webhooks, provider configuration, account security, and operator wallets.
-The split keeps routine user administration separate from integration credentials, provider setup, account protection, and wallet funding.
+DALP spreads administration across organisation membership, invitations, platform permissions, personal API access, outbound webhooks, provider setup, account security, and operator wallets.
+That split keeps your routine user tasks separate from integration credentials, provider configuration, account protection, and wallet funding.

 - Who belongs to the organisation?